tkb-github/attested-conjectures/zetzel.md

 L. Traube,  *Textgeschichte der Regula Benedicti*  (ed.
 2, 1910).
 If you are seriously interested in textual criticism or the history of texts, start here.
 In fact, read anything Traube ever wrote.
 Various essays on the transmission of texts are included in his  *Kleine Schriften*  (1920).
 Some of his conclusions have been modified by later research, but no one has ever had a better understanding of the process of transmission.
 A note on intellectual genealogy: Traube taught, among others, the American scholars E. K. Rand, E. A. Lowe, and C. H. Beeson; most American palaeographers and textual critics of Latin in the twentieth century were taught by them.

 If you really want to learn textual criticism, read the work of good editors and historians of texts.
-For Latin literature, here are some I admire, listed by scholar, not by ancient text..
+For Latin literature, here are some I admire, listed by scholar, not by ancient text.
 There are other outstanding editions; these offer prefaces or comments that illuminate editorial method and textual history.
 The secondary bibliography offered on a few scholars is very limited, but offers a start.

 R. Bentley, ed.,  *Q. Horatius Flaccus ex recensione & cum notis atque emendationibus Richardi Bentleii*  (1711)